imandra-ai/fix-engine/_mvTopic/logon-messages.md

 tag: logonMessages
 sequence: 4
 ---
 This section describes verification goals for Logon messages.
 ### Logon VG.1

 "The logon message must be the first message sent by the application requesting to initiate a FIX session."

 Note: we augment this with requirement that the engine correctly sets the acceptor/initiator flag.
-{% highlight ocaml %}
+{% highlight iml %}
 let incoming_int_create_session ( m, targetID : fix_engine_int_msg option * int ) =
     match m with
     | None      -> false